anuket-project/anuket-specifications/doc/tech/README.md

 There are different ways of which IO devices (such as NICs) are presented to workloads for consumption by those workloads.
 Here is a list of current methods of existing IO Virtualization:

 - Para-Virtualization method (software only).
-- Direct assignment with Virtual Technology.
+- Direct Assignment via h/w assisted PCI-Passthrough (IOMMU).
-- Device Sharing with SR-IOV & Direct Assignment.
+- Device Sharing with SR-IOV & h/w assisted PCI-Passthrough (IOMMU).
-- Para-Virtualization method (Hardware support).
+- Para-Virtualization method with Hardware support.

 **Figure 3** below shows some of the relevant IO Virtualization techniques.